William

 are some odd things that the average person may not realise require

-planning permission such as some garden sheds, satellite dishes on
+planning permission such as some garden sheds, 'gardening' if it involves earth

 moving machinery.... always check.